gplepage/vegas/doc/source/tutorial.rst

 calls, so compilation occurs only once.

-Cython code can also link easily to compiled C or Fortran code, so integrands written in these languages can also be used (and would be faster than pure Python).
+Cython code can also link easily to compiled C or Fortran code, so integrands written in these languages can be used as well (and would be faster than pure Python).

 Implementation Notes
 ---------------------
 This implementation relies upon Cython for its speed and numpy for vector processing.
-It also uses matplotlib for graphics and lsqfit for handling Gaussian random variables. matplotlib and lsqfit are optional.
+It also uses matplotlib for graphics, but this is optional.
+It also uses lsqfit for handling Gaussian random variables.  lsqfit is optional as well, but it is desirable because it allows for much more flexible manipulation of the statistical results from
+|vegas|: for example, one can do arithmetic with Gaussian
+variables, or apply standard functions (``sqrt``, ``log`` ...) to them, if lsqfit is available.